America has the best birthday party.

 We hope this list of some of the best places for your 4th of July vacation helps you find the perfect spot to celebrate the most patriotic day of the year.

-But if none of these are in your driving range — or simply don’t strike your fancy — be sure to check out 4th of July vacation packages in your area.
-Many RV rental dealerships may offer special deals during this popular travel time, which you can take advantage of to create a great mini getaway… or even a fun 4th of July “stay-cation” in your own backyard.
-It’s still America, after all!
+But if none of these are in your driving range — or simply don’t strike your fancy — explore RV deals in your area.
+You can still enjoy a great mini getaway… or even a fun 4th of July “stay-cation” in your own backyard – check out our local guides to get to know your city better!

 4th of July Fireworks